HorizenOfficial/eon-smart-contract-tools/README.md

 ## Contracts

-1. [forger_stake_delegation](./contracts/forger_stake_delegation) - Code that allows users to interact with the functions of Forger Stake Delegation smart contract.
+1. [forger_stake_delegation](./contracts/forger_stake_delegation) - Code that allows users to interact with the functions of Forger Stake Delegation smart contract (DEPRECATED).
+2. [forger_stake_v2](./contracts/forger_stake_v2) - Code that allows users to interact with the functions of Forger Stake v2 smart contract.